Michael Graham Scholarship Application

 Typical Schedule and Homework Requirements

 AES is an intensive English program.
-Students are in class 20 hours a week, and are expected to do 15-30 hours of homework outside of class.
+Students take classes Monday through Friday and are expected to do 15-30 hours of homework outside of class.
 The weekly schedule is:

 |9:10-11:20||Writing and Reading Courses|

 |11:30-12:30||Communications Skills and Seminar Courses|